Brooks Falls in Katmai National Park: The Ultimate Alaska Travel Guide

 Two brown bears catching fish at the top of Brooks Falls.

-You may have seen the iconic photo of a large brown bear standing at the edge of a waterfall, waiting for a plump salmon to leap into its mouth.
-This image frequently appears on postcards, travel magazines, posters, and more.
-Now, you can stop imagining this scene because Brooks Falls is a destination that you can easily visit during your trip to Alaska!
-Continue reading ot discover why you should visit, how to get there, when to go, and everything else you need to know about visiting Brooks Falls in Katmai National Park.
+You’ve probably seen the iconic photo of a massive brown bear standing at the edge of a waterfall, waiting for a salmon to leap into its mouth.
+This image appears on postcards, travel magazines, and posters around the world.
+Now, you don’t have to just imagine it—you can see this scene in real life at Brooks Falls during your Alaska adventure!

 Elizabeth and Damian at Brooks Camp